ModifAmorphic/outward/ActionUI/README.md

 - Create Weapon and Armor Sets.
 Equip entire sets with a single hotkey.
 - Reposition UI Elements with Drag and Drop
 - New Durability UI Displays Equipment
+- Use stash while crafting, selling, equiping gear or in the character inventory menu
 - See the [Action UI Wiki](https://github.com/ModifAmorphic/outward/wiki/Action-UI) for more details

 ***